0x1ED1CE/MAT/README.md

 ## Why?

-You may be asking why I made this when there are already many existing 3D formats out there.
+You may be asking why I made this when there are already many other formats out there.
 MAT is not intended to displace those.
-I actually created this because I needed a highly efficient runtime format with specific requirements for my [ICE](https://github.com/0x1ED1CE/ICE) game engine.
-I just decided to open a separate repository for those interested in using it.
+I created this because I needed a highly efficient runtime format with specific requirements for my [ICE](https://github.com/0x1ED1CE/ICE) game engine, which others could not fulfill.

 ## License
 This software is free to use.
 You can modify it and redistribute it under the terms of the